Lightning storm starts fires in North Central Washington, including small fires in Cle Elum area

 Fires also started on Forest Service-managed land in the Methow Valley west of the Lost River Resort, and on DNR land in the Methow Valley.
 Firefighters are in place.

-The Okanogan-Wenatchee National Forest said an observation plane will fly over six reports of smoke along with any new incidents reported this morning.
+The Okanogan-Wenatchee National Forest said an observation plane will fly over six reports of smoke along with any new incidents reported Wednesday morning.